 This is not the case in the United States or Australia.
 Each firm designs its chart of accounts to suit its own particular needs.

 If you have opted to work without an accountant, Quickbooks tries to help you do the right things accounting-wise.
 If you set up QuickBooks for the first time, it selects the typical COA based on your chosen industry.

 If the COA window is devoid of accounts after you have completed the setup, there is no need to worry about it.
 At the bottom of the Chart of Accounts window (press Ctrl+A) to open it, turn on the ‘include inactive’ checkbox.
 If an X appears on the left of an account you want to use, click the X to reactivate the account.

 With your QuickBooks chart of accounts in place, you can add more accounts, hide accounts you don’t need or edit the accounts on the list.

 Importing a Chart of Accounts (COA)

 If you don’t like the COA that QuickBooks delivers, how about one built by experts and available at no charge?
-A quick Google search on QuickBooks Chart of Accounts will fetch you a links of sites with predefined chart of accounts.
-For example: A COA for the construction industry is available at no charge from www.powertoolssoftware.com.
+A quick Google search on QuickBooks Chart of Accounts will fetch you a link to sites with a predefined chart of accounts.